ministryofjustice/hmpps-contacts-api/README.md

 SYSTEM_CLIENT_SECRET=<system.client.secret>
 ```

-Start up the docker dependencies using the docker-compose file in the `hmpps-activities-management-api` service.
+Start up the docker dependencies using the docker-compose file in the `hmpps-contacts-api` service.

 ```
 docker-compose up --remove-orphans